ropensci-archive/rtimicropem/README.md

 One could be interested in only a part of the time-varying measures, e.g. the measures from the afternoon.
 Using the `filterTimeDate`function on a `MicroPEM` object, one can get a `MicroPEM` object with shorter fields for the time-varying variables, based on the values of `fromTime`and `untilTime` that should be `POSIXct`.

-In the code below, we only keep measures from the first 12 hours of measures.
+In the code below, we don't want measures from the first 12 hours of measures.

 ``` r
 # load the lubridate package